Sampler Gallery

 "Jesus permit thy gracious name to stand

-And as her fingers o'er the canvass move
+And while her fingers on the canvas move

-Engage her tender heart to seek thy love
+Engage her tender thoughts to seek thy love

-With thy dear children may she have a part
+With thy dear children let her have a part

 And write thy name thyself upon her heart".